passff/passff/README.md

 If your login credentials do not include any login name information (only a password), you can instruct PassFF to omit filling any login name by adding `login: PASSFF_OMIT_FIELD` to your pass entry.
-The same keyword can be used for credentials without password, but only login name.
+The same keyword can be used for credentials without password, but only login name, or to prevent PassFF from filling specific (other) input fields.

 Use symbolic links in your password store directory if the data is identical across pass entries.
 When you do, make sure to use relative (instead of absolute) links since PassFF cannot resolve paths beyond the password store directory.